ggailey777/azure-docs/articles/azure-functions/functions-best-practices.md

-description: Learn best practices for designing, deploying, and maintaining efficient function code running in Azure. ms.assetid: 9058fb2f-8a93-4036-a921-97a0772f503c ms.topic: conceptual ms.date: 08/30/2021
+description: Learn best practices for designing, deploying, and maintaining efficient function code running in Azure. ms.assetid: 9058fb2f-8a93-4036-a921-97a0772f503c ms.topic: conceptual ms.date: 09/20/2021
 # Customer intent: As a developer, I want to understand how to correctly design, deploy, and maintain my functions so I can run them in the most safe and efficient way possible.
 ---
 # Best practices for reliable Azure Functions

-Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure App Service application platform with capabilities to implement code triggered by events occurring in Azure or third-party service and on-premises systems.
-Azure Functions allows developers to build solutions by connecting to data sources or messaging solutions thus making it easy to process and react to events.
-Azure Functions runs on the Azure data centers.
-Modern-day data centers are complex and have many moving parts.
-VMs can restart or move, systems are upgraded.
-These events are to be expected in a cloud environment.
-In addition, your Azure Functions app may depend on external APIs, Azure Services, and other databases.
+Azure Functions is an event-driven, compute-on-demand experience that extends the existing Azure App Service application platform with capabilities to implement code triggered by events occurring in Azure, in third-party service, and in on-premises systems.
+Functions lets you build solutions by connecting to data sources or messaging solutions, which makes it easier to process and react to events.
+Functions runs on the Azure data centers, which are complex and have many moving parts.
+In hosted cloud environment, it's expected that VMs can occasionally restart or move, and systems upgrades will occur.
+Your functions apps also likely depend on external APIs, Azure Services, and other databases, which are also prone to periodic unreliability.

-This document provides recommendations to help you design and deploy efficient function apps that remain healthy and perform well, even in a cloud-based environment.
+This document provides recommendations to help you design and deploy efficient function apps that remain healthy and perform well in a cloud-based environment.

 ## Choose the correct hosting plan